Consensys/gnark-tests/README.md

 # gnark-tests

+** UNUSED / archived **, superseded by https://github.com/ConsenSys/gnark-solidity-checker and CI tests in gnark directly.

 This repo contains tests (interop or integration) that may drag some extra dependencies, for the following projects:

 * [`gnark`: a framework to execute (and verify) algorithms in zero-knowledge](https://github.com/consensys/gnark)